Small permutation classes: Characterizing -Griddable and Grid Irreducible Classes

 A special case of Theorem~\ref{gridding-characterization}, the characterization of monotone griddable classes, appeared in Huczynska and Vatter~\cite{huczynska:grid-classes-an:}.
 Note that the condition given there --- a permutation class is monotone griddable if and only if it does not contain arbitrarily long sums of $21$ or skew sums of $12$ --- is merely a simplification of the conditions given by Theorem~\ref{gridding-characterization} \footnote{{\it Proof.}\quad Take $\D$ to contain the monotone permutations, i.e., $\D=\Av(12)\cup\Av(21)$, and note that a class is $\D$-griddable if and only if it is monotone griddable by Proposition~\ref{grid-union}.
 The basis of $\D$ is $\{132,213,231,312\}$, so Theorem~\ref{gridding-characterization} implies that the permutation class $\C$ is $\D$-griddable if and only if it does not contain arbitrarily long sums or skew sums of any of these elements, a condition equivalent to not containing arbitrarily long sums of $21$ or skew sums of $12$. }.

-Moving beyond griddability, let us say that the class $\D$ is {\it grid irreducible\/} if $\D$ is not $\E$-griddable for any proper subclass $\E\subsetneq\D$.
+Moving beyond griddability, we say that the class $\D$ is {\it grid irreducible\/} if $\D$ is not $\E$-griddable for any proper subclass $\E\subsetneq\D$.
 Theorem~\ref{gridding-characterization} gives us, almost immediately, a characterization of the grid irreducible classes.

-\begin{proposition} The permutation class $\D$ is grid irreducible if and only if $\D=\{1\}$ or, for every $\pi\in\D$, either $\bigoplus\pi$ or $\bigominus\pi$ is contained in $\D$. \end{proposition} \begin{proof} If $\D$ is finite then it is clear that $\D$ is grid irreducible if and only if $\D=\{1\}$, so let us suppose that $\D$ is infinite.
+\begin{proposition} The permutation class $\D$ is grid irreducible if and only if $\D=\{1\}$ or for every $\pi\in\D$ either $\bigoplus\pi$ or $\bigominus\pi$ is contained in $\D$. \end{proposition} \begin{proof} If $\D$ is finite then it is clear that $\D$ is grid irreducible if and only if $\D=\{1\}$, so we suppose that $\D$ is infinite.
 If there is some $\pi\in\D$ such that neither $\bigoplus\pi$ nor $\bigominus\pi$ is contained in $\D$ then Theorem~\ref{gridding-characterization} shows that $\D$ is $\D\cap\Av(\pi)$-griddable, and thus $\D$ is not grid irreducible.
 If, on the other hand, $\D$ contains arbitrarily long direct sums or skew sums of each of its members then it is clear that $\D$ is not $\E$-griddable for any proper subclass $\E\subsetneq\D$. \end{proof}

-Note that Proposition~\ref{grid-irreducible} does not guarantee that every class $\C$ is $\D$-griddable for a grid irreducible subclass $\D\subseteq\C$, and indeed, this does not necessarily hold \footnote{For example, take $A=\{a_1,a_2,\dots\}$ to be an infinite antichain and let $\C$ denote the class of permutations contained in any permutation of the form $a_{i_1}\oplus a_{i_2}\oplus\cdots$ where $1\le i_1<i_2<\cdots$.
+Note that Proposition~\ref{grid-irreducible} does not guarantee that every class $\C$ is $\D$-griddable for a grid irreducible subclass $\D\subseteq\C$, and indeed, this does not necessarily hold \footnote{For example, take $A=\{a_1,a_2,\dots\}$ to be an infinite antichain and let $\C$ denote the closure of the set of permutations of the form $a_{i_1}\oplus a_{i_2}\oplus\cdots$ where $1\le i_1<i_2<\cdots$.
 Suppose to the contrary that $\C$ is $\D$-griddable for a grid irreducible subclass $\D\subseteq\C$, which then, by Proposition~\ref{grid-irreducible}, cannot contain any member of $A$.
 This, however, implies that each $a_i$ contains a basis element of $\D$, and thus $\C$ contains arbitrarily long direct sums of basis elements of $\D$ and so is not $\D$-griddable by Theorem~\ref{gridding-characterization}. } ; however, it is true in an important special case.